nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 The first step to developing a research plan (and designing an offline evaluation experiment) is to identify the problem that we will be addressing.
 We can also refer to the problem as the evaluation objective, as it is our goal to evaluate how well our solution addresses the problem(s) we care about.

-An evaluation objective is typically formulated from the perspective of one (or more) stakeholders, for example, the platform, users and item providers.
+An evaluation objective is typically formulated from the perspective of one (or more) stakeholders, for example, the platform, users, and item providers.
 Each of these stakeholders has goals, that can be achieved by designing a recommender system that has certain desired properties.

 Our offline evaluation experiment then evaluates whether the solution (algorithm) has more or less of the desired properties than a representative selection of other algorithms (the baselines).